 7. Avalanche Awareness

-While there is rarely zero risk of avalanche on permanently snow-bound peaks, there are multiple steps you can take to minimize the risk of getting caught in one and to increase the likelihood of surviving if you do.
+While there is rarely zero risk of avalanches on permanently snow-bound peaks, there are multiple steps you can take to minimize the risk of getting caught in one and to increase the likelihood of surviving if you do.

 - Take a Course – On an avalanche awareness course, you’ll learn how to interpret avalanche forecasts, how to choose a route that minimizes risk, how to identify hazardous slopes, and how to rescue buried victims.